 No matter which one is your tool of choice, if you're here and you love Code-CAD and you'll want to checkout Cadhub.
 Think of it as Codepen crossed with a thing repository, and it's our love letter to the Maker community.
-Currently, CascadeStudio is the only Code-CAD integration, but we're working on more.
+Currently there are integrations for OpenSCAD, CadQuery and JSCAD, and we're working on more.
 Site, repo.

 The rest of the packages are in alphabetical order, but OpenSCAD gets a special mention because it's the OG.
 Many of the projects below were inspired by OpenSCAD and is the most well-known choice.
 If you're new to code-cad this is the safest choice.
 The syntax is easy to pick up and there lots of guides around the internet.

 It's a c++ library that a number the projects below wrap.
 OpenCascade uses a Boundary representation (B-rep) kernel, which is a powerful way representing solid geometry, this is a point of difference for some many of the other projects that use a polygon mesh.